Emily Saliers: Non-performance career

 Saliers was a co-owner of Watershed, a restaurant in Atlanta, Georgia, from its founding until she sold her share in April 2018.
 Emily was one of the initial investors in the Flying Biscuit Cafe.
 She was a co-founder of the (now-defunct) Common Pond environmental gift shop in Atlanta, Georgia.

 Saliers has co-written a book with her father, Don Saliers, a retired theology professor at Candler School of Theology at Emory University, called A Song to Sing, a Life to Live: Reflections on Music as Spiritual Practice.
 Emily and her father attended book signings and church appearances around the US in support of the book, including the National Cathedral in Washington, D.C. in May 2005 and October 2007.

 Personal life

-Saliers married her longtime girlfriend, former Indigo Girls tour manager Tristin Chipman at New York City Hall on August 20, 2013.
-Chipman, a Canadian, is from Calgary, but she spent most of her adult life in Toronto, according to Saliers between songs when performing onstage in Vancouver in 2013.
+Saliers married her longtime girlfriend, former Indigo Girls tour manager Tristin Chipman, at New York City Hall on August 20, 2013.
 The couple have a daughter, born in November 2012.

 Saliers had a passion for wine collecting, with a wine cellar that was reported to be at 2,000 bottles, but in 2015 she announced that she had given up drinking.
 She has since disclosed that she became sober in 2011, calling it her "biggest challenge."

 Saliers assisted in funding a music room at Emory University's Schwartz Center for Performing Arts which was named for her parents Don and Jane Saliers.

+On April 17, 2026, in a social media video, Saliers said that she had been diagnosed with cervical dystonia torticollis, and essential tremor.
+Both of them make it difficult for her to hold a straight tone while singing.